Reviews12 min read

 Can I migrate from Salesforce or HubSpot to Zoho CRM?

-Yes — Zoho offers migration tools and professional services for data migration.
+Yes — Zoho offers migration tools and professional services.
 CSV imports work reasonably well for contacts and deals.
-Custom objects and complex workflow migrations require more manual work and some patience.
-Zoho's migration support is decent, though the quality of hands-on assistance does vary depending on your plan tier.
+Custom objects and complex workflow migrations require more manual work.
+Zoho's migration support is decent, though hands-on assistance quality varies depending on your plan tier.

 What's the difference between Zoho CRM and Zoho CRM Plus?

 Zoho CRM Plus is a bundled package that includes Zoho CRM at the Enterprise tier plus several other Zoho tools: Zoho Desk for customer support, Zoho Campaigns for email marketing, Zoho Social, and others — currently priced around $57/user/month.
-If you need those additional tools anyway, the bundle is almost always better value than buying each product separately.
-Worth running the numbers before you commit to either option.
+If you need those additional tools anyway, the bundle almost always beats buying each product separately.
+Worth running the numbers before you decide.

 Tags